-Territorial Nexus: When it comes to federalism, one of the most significant and important aspects is the distribution of power.
+When it comes to federalism, one of the most significant aspects is the distribution of power.
 The function of a federal state thus defined requires the distribution of powers and power between the national government as well as the governments of the respective states.
-The main feature of federalism is the allocation to more autonomous authorities of the government’s power.
-The principle of dual politics in which the union is at the core and the...
+The main feature of federalism is the allocation of governmental powers to more autonomous authorities.
+The principle of dual politics in which the union is at the core and the states are at the periphery is formed in...

-Territorial Nexus: When it comes to federalism, one of the most significant and important aspects is the distribution of power.
+When it comes to federalism, one of the most significant aspects is the distribution of power.
 The function of a federal state thus defined requires the distribution of powers and power between the national government as well as the governments of the respective states.
-The main feature of federalism is the allocation to more autonomous authorities of the government’s power.
+The main feature of federalism is the allocation of governmental powers to more autonomous authorities.

 The principle of dual politics in which the union is at the core and the states are at the periphery is formed in a constitution that is federal in nature, and each of them is vested with powers that are sovereign in nature and can only be exercised in the respective fields given to them by the constitution.

-The central principle of the Union is that the parliamentary executive and financial authority are split between the core and the state in terms of power, not by the power of any legislation enacted, but by the constitution itself.
+The central principle of the Union is that legislative, executive, and financial authority is divided between the centre and the states by the constitution itself, not through any legislation enacted by either.

 Vatsala Sood explains the doctrine of territorial nexus in the context of federalism.